Khosiyat/GeekyPinkers/templates.md

 This template would display the input field for the `worked_fields`, `academic_fields`, `worked_industry`, ``invested_time  fields of the form.

+- We can adjust the HTML structure and CSS styling as needed to fit our design. **[see the code](https://github.com/Khosiyat/GeekyPinkers/blob/main/geekyPinkersProject/templates/predictions.html)**
+-
 ```
                  <table>
                 <tr>